scs-phd-deans-committee/scs-phd-deans-committee.github.io/wellness-writeup.md

 # Remote Wellness Resources for SCS Ph.D.
 Students
 #### From the SCS Ph.D.
 Dean's Advisory Committee

+Thank you to everyone who filled out the Ph.D. survey from DPAC.
+The concerns raised are pressing, and we are here to support you.

 ### Part 1: Links, Resources, and Information

 [Return to Campus Information](https://scsdean.cs.cmu.edu/alerts/return-to-campus.html): Check out columns 1, 2, or 4 as per your needs!